Explore Uzbekistan's Silk Road Heritage

 Autumn (September to early November): Comfortable climate and fewer tourists for a serene experience.

-Navruz (21st March): Celebrate Persian New Year with music, dance, and traditional cuisine.
+Mar 21st Navruz - Celebrate Persian New Year with music, dance, and traditional cuisine

-Independence Day (1st September): Enjoy parades, concerts, and fireworks commemorating national freedom.
+Sep 1st Independence Day - Enjoy parades, concerts, and fireworks commemorating national freedom

-Silk and Spice Festival: Immerse yourself in Bukhara's festive culture with crafts, food, and entertainment in late May or early June.
+May/Jun Silk and Spice Festival - Immerse yourself in Bukhara's festive culture with crafts, food, and entertainment

 For affordability, explore during the off-peak season with a focus on winter gear.
 Opt for spring or autumn to experience the architectural beauty and cultural richness with great weather.
 Secure bookings during festivals for a memorable stay.